douzi0248/Re-ID/README.md

 Resnet50 :          batchsize=32 :         Rank1 =95.81         mAP=88.28

-If you want a higher accuracy, you may  modify batchsize.
+If you want a higher accuracy, you may  modify batchsize or use Resnet101.

 DukeMTMC-REID